 - 7.1.
 Ghost Riding.
-Ghost riding is defined as the act of having someone other than the actual license holder substitute and ride in place of the licensee.
-If a rider is caught deliberately ghost riding in any class, they are suspended from the Provincial series for the season.
-This is at the discretion of the Alberta Bicycle BMX committee. - 7.2.
+Ghost riding is defined as any rider who completes race registration and sign-on, but fails to present themselves at all motos.
+Ghost riding is also defined as the act of having someone other than the actual license holder substitute and ride in place of the licensee.
+If a rider is caught deliberately ghost riding in any class, they will be issued a \$100 fine without question.
+This is at the discretion of the event's Chief Commissaire. - 7.2.
 Malicious Interference.
 Interference is often a complex offence, given that BMX is a contact sport.
 The commissaires will determine whether it was malicious or not.
 If an infraction or interference can be avoided, and is caused, the officials may determine it as being malicious.
 Malicious interference between two or more riders will be penalized.
 Malicious will be defined as the intent to hurt or harm another rider. - 7.3.
 Clips.
 All riders, male and female, aged 9 and under are not permitted to use clips at any Alberta Bicycle Association affiliated track.
-For all National and UCI sanctioned events in Alberta, clips may be used as per CCC or UCI rulebooks respectively. - 7.4.
-Pants.
-Denim pants that are made with Kevlar material are authorized but they must have the label that has been approved by the UCI.
-All denim pants without this label are forbidden.
-Loose fitting short pants made of tear-resistant material are permitted if used together with knee and shin protection with a rigid surface.
-The lower portion area of the shin protection must come to within 3 inches (7.5cm) of the ankle when the rider is standing erect.
-Knee/shin protection must extend from the top of the knee to the top of the ankle when the rider is standing and fully erect.
-Lycra is not permitted unless for use under the pants and to cover knee-protection.
-The pant fabric must have a minimum of 6 cm of doubled up excess material, without stretching the fabric.
-This shall be measured by pinching the fabric between the index finger and thumb. - 7.5.
+For all National and UCI sanctioned events in Alberta, clips may be used as per CCC or UCI rulebooks respectively.
+If, for whatever reason, riders 9 and under race in a combined class, the use of clipless pedals to the rider's age division must be maintained. - 7.4.
 Alcohol Consumption.
-The ABA has zero tolerance for alcohol consumption by athletes during any ABA sanctioned event - 7.6.
+The ABA has zero tolerance for alcohol consumption by athletes during any ABA sanctioned event - 7.5.
 Open Class Racing.
 District Points will not be awarded at any Open Class race at the District or Provincial Level.
-Additionally, riders who achieve wins at any Open Class race will not be permitted to use those wins towards eventual upgrade in ability. - 7.7.
+Additionally, riders who achieve wins at any Open Class race will not be permitted to use those wins towards eventual upgrade in ability. - 7.6.
 Parental Assistance.
 Riders aged 6 and under may receive parental assistance at the start gate provided the rider gains no forward momentum from such assistance.
-Assistance must be limited to use of legs only (no hands).
+Assistance must be limited to use of legs only (no hands). - 7.7.
+Junior Devo men will be expected to take the pro section if available and all Junior Devo riders can practice during the championship practice time.